illumos/docs/docs/contributing/index.md

     * `Reviewed by: First Last <first.last@example.com>` lines
     * List of files affected
 * Output of `git pbchk` (run under `bldenv` or have `/opt/onbld/bin` in `PATH`)
-* Attach the `mail_msg` file from a full nightly build, which should be free of warnings
+* An attached clean `mail_msg` from a full nightly build
-* Supply information about how the changes were tested (it's sufficient to mention that the testing notes appear in the bug tracker)
+* Information about how the changes were tested (it's sufficient to mention that the testing notes appear in the bug tracker)
-* Attach the actual change as a patch file, as from `git format-patch`
+* Your changes attached as as a patch as per `git format-patch`

 Here is an example change description: